NanniCandido/business-process-automation/README.md

 At the Court of Accounts of Rio Grande do Sul (TCE-RS), internal departments relied on manual, paper-based service requests, which resulted in delays, high costs, and a lack of process transparency.

 **Task:**
-Design and implement automated workflows to improve service efficiency, reduce paper usage, and enable data traceability.
+Design and implement automated workflows to enhance service efficiency, minimize paper usage, and facilitate data traceability.

 **Action:**
 - Mapped AS-IS and TO-BE business processes in close collaboration with stakeholders.